ABOUT PLOWDEN & SMITH | CAREERS | Three Vacancies: Decorative Arts Conservator Fixed Term, Head of Client Services, Office Administrator

 Salary: Up to £50,000, dependent on experience

 The Head of Client Services is a senior, client-facing leadership role responsible for overseeing the entire client journey from initial enquiry to final invoicing and follow-up.
-This position involves managing and mentoring a small team, ensuring high standards of communication and service delivery, and driving business efficiency and client satisfaction.
-The role forms part of the Senior Management Team and reports directly to the Director of Operations.
+This position involves managing and mentoring a small team, ensuring high standards of communication and service delivery.
+The role forms part of the Senior Management Team and reports directly to the Head of Operations.
 This is a high-energy role which demands a proactive and resilient approach, suited to someone who thrives in a fast-paced environment, enjoys multitasking, and is excited by daily variety and challenge.

 Key Responsibilities